StefH/Pulumi.Azure.Constants/README.md

 var storageAccount = new Account("test", new AccountArgs {
     ResourceGroupName = resourceGroup.Name,
-    AccountReplicationType = AccountReplicationTypes.LocallyRedundantStorage, // You can now use a constant string here AccountTier = AccountTiers.Standard // You can now use a constant string here });
+    AccountReplicationType = StorageAccountReplicationTypes.LocallyRedundantStorage, // You can now use a constant here AccountTier = StorageAccountTiers.Standard // You can now use a constant here });
 ```